Dan McGrath: Early life

-While at Harvard, Dan also designed computer games at MIT and co-founded (along with Bill Rauch, Lisa Latham, Amy Brenneman and Dean Norris) the notorious avant-garde theatre company The Kronauer Group, which later became the Cornerstone Theater Company.
+While at Harvard, McGrath also designed computer games at MIT and co-founded (along with Bill Rauch, Lisa Latham, Amy Brenneman and Dean Norris) the notorious avant-garde theatre company The Kronauer Group, which later became the Cornerstone Theater Company.

 He worked in hospitals, public clinics and emergency rooms for a number of years, and then moved onto Hollywood.

-He is a founder and co-chairman of Tamaribuchi Heavy Manufacturing Concern.

 Television

-Dan started his television career as a writer at Saturday Night Live, where he was a frequent collaborator with Adam Sandler and Chris Farley.
-He then joined the writing staff of The Simpsons, contributing things like "The Devil and Homer Simpson" and "Time and Punishment" (both co-written with Greg Daniels) and "Bart of Darkness".
+McGrath started his television career as a writer at Saturday Night Live, where he was a frequent collaborator with Adam Sandler and Chris Farley.
+He then joined the writing staff of The Simpsons, contributing pieces like "The Devil and Homer Simpson" and "Time and Punishment" (both co-written with Greg Daniels) and "Bart of Darkness".
+He has received credits as a story editor for 50 Simpsons episodes which were released from 1992 to 1994, as well as producing credit for 24 episodes which released from 1996 to 1998.